agdamsbo/research/README.md

 ### Bivariate logistic regression analyses
 - rep_glm.R -- for a stepwise gating regression approach this provides several bivariate logistic regression analyses for columns of a dataframe specified by af vector of the format c().
 Use the dput() to obtain names of dataframe in correct format.
+- cie_test.R -- Analysis of change in estimate approach with cut at 10 %

 ## Research year